tariel36/tariel36.github.io/Articles/Guides/Docker/HostingDockerizedAappsOnYourQnapNas/README.md

 For some reason the connection through ZeroTier could not go to NAS or from it to outside world, while local network or pinging outside world from NAS worked.
 When I tried to figure out what's happening using `ping` and `tracert` I found out that there was single jump from my laptop to local PC, while from my laptop to NAS over 16, dying on 17th and further.

 After some `programming duck` session with my friend I went to `Virtual Switch` configuration window and found out that there are multiple wrongly configured virtual switches in `172.x.x.x` network that were not used by anything (in contrast with, for example `173.x.x.x` network used by `Container Station` on my NAS).
 I've deleted all invalid/unused virtual switches from `172.x.x.x` network and connection was revived.
 And again, there single jump from my laptop to NAS.

+### Everything is configured correctly but external PC still can't reach NAS.

+This is weird and probably related to other issues, but it seems that connection starts to work properly when you run `ping` command from NAS against your external PC.